STUDENT ACCESSIBILITY SERVICES

 Qualified students are encouraged to disclose known disabilities and to request reasonable accommodation as early as possible.
 Students who do not disclose disabilities and request accommodation until they have encountered academic difficulty may be jeopardizing their chances of successfully completing the program.
 Students needing more information regarding the Americans with Disabilities Act policy or procedures should contact the Assistant Director of Learning Center and Accessibility Services.

 Submit Consideration Request

-To submit disabilities and accommodation requests for consideration, please complete the following steps:
+To submit accessibility requests for consideration, please complete the following steps:

 Please note: You are encouraged to meet with Learning Center staff to discuss your request for accommodations prior to beginning Step 2.